Willian199/dart_ddi/README.md

 🚀 Contribute to the DDI by sharing your ideas, feedback, or practical examples.

-See this basic [example](https://github.com/Willian199/dart_ddi/blob/master/example/main.dart) to get started with DDI.
+See this [example](https://github.com/Willian199/dart_ddi/blob/master/example/main.dart) to get started with DDI.

 ## Packages